NEW! All-Canadian alumni armchair travel sessions

-Debbie Olsen collaborated with a small group of nature writers to assemble a new book called 150 Nature Hot Spots in Canada: The Best Parks, Conservation Areas and Wild Places.
-She has visited every province and territory in Canada on her quest.
-Join this webinar with Olsen to learn more about some special place you may or may not have heard about and that you should place on your Canada hotspot list!
+Debbie Olsen collaborated with a small group of nature writers to assemble the new book 150 Nature Hot Spots in Canada: The Best Parks, Conservation Areas and Wild Places.
+She's visited every province and territory in Canada on her quest.
+In this webinar, learn more about some special place you may or may not have heard about and that you should place on your Canada hotspot list!

 Migrating Monarch Butterflies with Jessica Linton

 The Monarch butterfly is famed for the annual migration it undertakes between its breeding areas in Canada and the USA and its mass overwintering sites in the highlands of Mexico.
 Butterfly expert Jessica Linton will tell us more about the amazing lifestyle of the Monarch, sharing experiences from their spectacular winter colonies in Mexico, as well as insights into the species’ survival and future.